Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Demi Ajayi - Prod Designer – AI Natural Language
 * Otis Smart - AI Data Scientist - Machine Learning

-## 2. OVERVIEW -IBM Racial Disparity & Bias Diagnostics Engine
+## 2. OVERVIEW - IBM Racial Disparity & Bias Diagnostics Engine

-* Bias Engine is powered by IBM’s [AI Fairness 360] sourced functionality (https://github.com/Trusted-AI/AIF360) refined to specifically isolate racial disparity in technology enabled outcomes
+* Bias Engine incorporates IBM’s [AI Fairness 360] sourced functionality (https://github.com/Trusted-AI/AIF360) refined to specifically isolate racial disparity in technology enabled outcomes
-* Bias Engine diagnoses bias related causes for the disparity to recommend remediation
+* Bias Engine diagnoses bias-related causes to ulitmately recommend remediation approaches.
-* Bia Engine Monitors outcomes and measures alighment of outcoems to desired objective of being-a fair outcome and free of racially biased influence
+* Bias Engine monitors outcomes, measuring their alighment to desired objective metrics of equity, fairness, and non-bias (e.g. racial, ethnic, gender).

-### PROBLEMM STATEMENT - Reason why deploymen of this technology is so critial
+### PROBLEM STATEMENT - Reason why deployment of this technology is a so critial need

-A new class of “anti-bias / anti-Systemic Racism” solutions, apps and platforms (aka IBM's EmbACE Call-for-Code) strives to have outcomes that can be mathematically assessed, validated verifiabially attriuted to be “Bias-Free”
+A new class of “anti-Bias / anti-Systemic-Racism” solutions, apps, and platforms (aka IBM's EmbRACE Call-for-Code) strives to have outcomes that can be quantitatively assessed, verifiability validated, reliably attriuted a “Bias-Free” approval.

 1. This new class of solutions that prioritize the minimization of outcomes infected by implicit racial bias will need leading edge technology and newly developed interface protocols to effectively serve as a universally accepted fair and “Credible Arbiter” of bias and other discrimininatory variables that might negatively contribute to negative racial disparity in outcomes associated with the objectives of the soltuion or app